Skip to main content

 How do I get a T1?

-There are various places to get a copy of the CRA T1 form.
-The easiest way to get your T1 is online.
+There are various places to get a copy of the T1 form, but the easiest way is online.

 If you have a CRA My Account, you can find your T1 for the current year, as well as the past 11 years that you filed, by looking under the “tax returns view” section.
 If you look for anything older, you will need to contact the CRA directly at 1-800-959-8281 to request a copy.

-A tax preparer can also access your tax information, with your permission, through your online CRA account.
+A tax preparer can also access your tax information (with your permission) through your online CRA account.
 You can also import your current tax information, including a T1, from the CRA using online tax-filing software with an auto-filling return feature.
-These tax forms are named after the calendar years they are required for, so you should use the 2024 T1 form to report personal income for the 2024 tax year.
+These tax forms are named after the calendar years they are required for, so you should use the 2025 T1 form to report personal income for the 2025 tax year.

 T1 breakdown

-The T1 general income tax isn't as elaborate as others.
-It also uses entries from other taxpayer forms and has five main parts to fill.
+The T1 general income tax form isn't as elaborate as others.
+It uses entries from other taxpayer forms and has five main parts to fill.
 These include:

 Section